rye/old-krye.io/README.md

 build-on-page-request type deal.
 We can always use caching in Nginx or whatever is used as a load balancer.

+## Known Issues

+* This server still has an enormous footprint.
+Despite being all in-memory and using `redis` as a primary storage backend, the system is still storing many things in-memory.
+An in-depth look will be required to take care of this.

 ## Setup

 This project has a Docker image at